 The Belsize Walk was introduced in the early 2000’s by Camden and TfL, with significant input by local residents, as part of the “Walking Plan for London”.
-A London Plane leaf found on the route, was used for the design of the metal discs (right) marking the walkways which join two of London’s largest green spaces; Regent’s Park and Hampstead Heath.
+The walkways join two of London’s largest green spaces; Regent’s Park and Hampstead Heath and are marked by metal discs (right).
+The design of these discs is based on the metal coal-hole covers, used in the 19th and early 20th centuries with a London Plane leaf found on the route, being the decorative feature.

 Trees in Camden